 BACD and The Castang Foundation support UK research that includes children with neurodisability and their families, and are working together to invite research applications to improve the evidence around what treatments and interventions are effective, or not effective for children and families.

-The BACD-Castang Foundation 2020 funding award
+The BACD-Castang Foundation 2020 funding award - applications closed

 Up to £50,000 funding is available for UK research projects lasting 12-18 months.

 The aim of the award will be to gather pilot and feasibility data that leads to an application for a large definitive National Institute for Health Research, Medical Research Council, Wellcome Trust, or Charity funded study into treatments or interventions for children with any type of neurodisability.
 A key impact of the research will be that the research had the potential to make a real difference to the lives of children with neurodisability and their families within 3-5 years of the definitive application.

 The topic for this call is: ‘Using data linkage from parents and/or young people, health, social care and education to answer an important and focused childhood neurodisability research question, creating a publicly available manual about how other researchers can do this in the future, and forming a national network to undertake future research.’

 Scope: Data linkage from parent/young person reported data, NHS data, education data, social care data

 Population: Children and young people with any type of neurodisability, and their families.

 Setting: Young person/parent reported data, NHS, Education, Social care.

 Context: Applicants must build on existing resources or datasets.

 Study design: To be determined by applicants.